swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 Non-instance methods cannot use property wrappers that require the [enclosing `self` subscript](0258-property-wrappers.md#referencing-the-enclosing-self-in-a-wrapper-type).

-> **Rationale**: Non-instance methods do _not_ have an enclosing `self` instance, which is required for the local computed property that represents `wrappedValue`.
+> **Rationale**: Non-instance methods do not have an enclosing `self` instance, which is required for the local computed property that represents `wrappedValue`.

-API property wrapper attributes can only be used on parameters in overridden functions or protocol witnesses if the original has the same property wrapper attributes.
+API property wrapper attributes can only be applied to parameters in overridden functions or protocol witnesses if the superclass function or protocol requirement, respectively, has the same property wrapper attributes.

 > **Rationale**: This restriction ensures that the call-site transformation is always the same for families of dynamically dispatched functions.